Brendan-Keeter/Brendan-Keeter.github.io/docs/Component_Selection.md

 [Link to Texas Instruments IC REG BOOST ADJ 980MA SOT23-6](https://www.digikey.com/en/products/detail/texas-instruments/TLV61046ADBVR/8133008)

 ### Product choice for Voltage regulator: Product 1
-The Texas Instruments IC REG BUCK 3.3V 1.7A 8SOIC voltage regulator is the best choice I was able to find for my product and
+The Texas Instruments IC REG BUCK 3.3V 1.7A 8SOIC voltage regulator is a powerful voltage regulator that works well within the parameters of my project.
+With the wall mount supplying power, it will successfully be able to regulator the voltage while sending the most amount of current into the system as well.
+The size of the regulator is small, however the datasheet offers a guide on how to successfully solder the surface mount voltage regulator.
+The price point for this voltage regulator is very good as well as it is only $1.60 for each part, this allows for the option to get the ones I would need for my project and then multiple extras in case of an issue with the part occurs.

 ## LED Array
 The LED array is important as it allows for a physical signal that the Wifi module is working and that the product is on.